Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Introduction

 \section{Introduction}

 Steiner trees can be found in numerous applications, in particular in chip design and telecommunications.
 In these applications, both the total tree length and the signal speed are important.
 We consider Steiner trees that do not only minimize the total cost, but also the weighted path lengths from a dedicated root $r$ to the other terminals.
-The weights arise for instance as Lagrangean multipliers when optimizing global signal delay constraints on an integrated circuit \cite{held2017global}.
 Formally, the problem is defined as follows.

-An instance $(M,c,T,r,p,w)$ consists of a metric space $(M,c)$, a root $ r$, a finite set $ T $ of sinks, a map $p:T\dot{\cup}\{r\}\to M$, and sink delay weights $ w\colon T\to \bR _{\geq 0}$.
+An instance $(M,c,T,r,p,w)$ consists of a metric space $(M,c)$, a root $ r$, a finite set $ T $ of sinks, a map $p:T\dot{\cup}\{r\}\to M$, and sink delay weights $ w\colon T\to \mathbb{R} _{\geq 0}$.
 The task is to compute a Steiner tree $ A $ for $ T\cup \{ r\} $ with an extension $p: V(A) \setminus (T\cup\{r\}) \to M$ minimizing

 where $ A_{[r,t]} $ is the unique $ r $-$ t $-path in $ A $.
 We call (\ref{eq:objective}) the \textbf{(total) cost} of $(A,p)$.